gekitsu/bouldering-for-beginners/bouldering_for_beginners.md

 **Bouldering Bobat – Dynos 101**: [link](https://www.youtube.com/watch?v=3Q6hV7IXfM0)\
 Jake is the Bobats’ dyno master, and he shows a nice progression to go from moving both hands at the same time to full-blown double dynos step by step.

+## A Bit of Everything

+Some videos contain a lot of useful tips without a unifying topic to them.
+Because they don’t really fit in any category, but it would be a shame to leave them out, they go here.

+**rockentry – 6 Climbing Tips Taught by a Pro Climber**: [link](https://www.youtube.com/watch?v=r-c4XCBNYY0)\
+rockentry’s Oswaldo gets tips from Paul Robinson.
+There are some good body positioning pointers for slab in there, as well as notes for general climbing process, and for what to do when difficult/long moves require more precision.
+It’s probably a better video for when you gathered a bit of experience already, as it benefits a lot from being able to know the difficulties that these tips address.

 ## Things & Gear